-When cleaning carpet, we often asked how long for carpet to dry after cleaning – how much time should be allowed for dying?
+When cleaning carpet, we often asked how long does steam cleaning take to dry – how much time should be allowed for dying?

 This drying time will vary depending on a number of factors.
 While, under ideal circumstances, it is best to stay off the carpet until it is totally dry but sometimes this is not practical to do so.
 In this case, staying off the carpet for as long as possible and as much as possible until the carpet is fully dry.